The Saint John Henry Newman Catholic School, Stevenage: School facilities

 The school's drama, music and dance facilities are in a 'pavilion' building built in 2015 that cost £3 million.

 The school's sporting facilities including a hockey/football astroturf, tennis courts, sports hall and 2 full size pitches.

+The Newest Facility The Mathew block was made in October of 2024, and Is known as the main block It Costed £67 million.